 Garage Sale Etiquette

 We have held successful annual garage sales for many years.
-It is always fun and extrememly interesting!
+It is always fun and extremely interesting!
 Oh, the people you will meet!
-It is good to connect with people that attend but there are always those few, you know the ones, we don’t let them ruin our day though!
+It is good to connect with people that attend, but there are always those few, you know, the ones we don’t let them ruin our day, though!
 Instead, we choose to have a little fun!